 1. !! - Repeats the last command.

 2. ESC+t - Swaps the last two words.

 That's all I have in mind now.
 I will keep adding more if I came across any Bash shortcut keys in future.
-If you think there is a mistake or typo in this article, please do notify me in the comments section below.
-I will update it asap.
+If you think there is a mistake or typo in this article, please let me in the comments section below.
+I will check and update it accordingly.